Skip to content

 Building and Learning

 January me had too many ambitious goals.
-Current me has learned that habits form naturally when they genuinely matter (like weekly family calls and Wednesday Waffles), while the activities that don’t stick probably weren’t that important in the first place.
+Current me has learned that habits form naturally when they genuinely matter, while the activities that don’t stick probably weren’t that important in the first place.

 The theme of this year?
 Embracing the unexpected and finding out what I’m actually capable of when pushed.